| | |

 What would I create if I stopped comparing and started living?

-Then take one small step in that direction — today.
+Then take one small step in that direction today.

-Happiness Isn’t a Destination.
-It’s a Decision.
+Happiness Isn’t a Destination; It’s a Practice.

 If this article helped you, share it.
 Someone else might need this reminder today.